MicrosoftDocs/architecture-center/docs/guide/ai/custom-speech-text-content.md

 - Train with numerous examples of phrases and utterances from the domain.
 For example, include transcripts of cleaned and normalized alpine skiing event audio and human-generated transcripts of previous events.
 Ensure the transcripts include the terms used in alpine skiing and multiple examples of how commentators pronounce them.
 If you follow this process, the resulting custom model will be able to recognize domain-specific words and phrases.

 - Train with specific data that focuses on problem areas.
-This approach works well when there isn't a lot of training data, for example, if new slang terms are used during alpine skiing events and need to be included in the model.
+This approach works well when there isn't much training data, for example, if new slang terms are used during alpine skiing events and need to be included in the model.
 This type of training uses the following approach:
     - Use Speech Studio to generate a transcription and compare it with human-generated transcriptions.
     - Identify problem areas from patterns in what the commentators say.
 Identify:
        - The contexts within which the problem word or utterance is applied.
        - Different inflections and pronunciations of the word or utterance.
        - Any unique commentator-specific applications of the word or utterance.

 Training a custom model with specific data can be time-consuming.
 Steps include carefully analyzing the transcription gaps, manually adding training phrases, and repeating this process multiple times.
 However, in the end, this approach provides focused training for the problem areas that were previously incorrectly transcribed.
 And it's possible to iteratively build this model by selectively training on critical areas and then proceeding down the list in order of importance.
-An additional benefit is that the dataset size will include a few hundred utterances rather then few thousand, even after many iterations of building the training data.
+Another benefit is that the dataset size will include a few hundred utterances rather than few thousand, even after many iterations of building the training data.

 ### After you build your model